FrankDocu/Lichess-Development-Onboarding/Dealing-with-email-confirmation.md

 1. Copy their email address from gmail, and search for it on https://lichess.org/player
 2. If the user is found:
   1. See if they have a game played.
   2. If the user has a game, it means they could eventually log in.
-Discard their email, we're done.
+Discard their request, we're done.
   3. If no game, open the user mod view, and click the tick to confirm their email.
 Then use the "Email confirmed" canned response.
 Done.
 3. If the user is not found:
   1. See if they mentioned their username in their request email.